rkalescky/documentation/development_tools/makefiles.rst

 workshop tutorial, out of the files ``driver.cpp``, ``one_norm.cpp``, ``vector_difference.cpp``, ``vector_product.cpp`` and
 ``vector_sum.cpp``.
 This should encode all of the commands that we earlier needed to do by hand.
-Start out with the command
+Start out with the command:

 .. code:: bash